martyramos1996/marty-first-spring-api/README.md

 # Marty's first Spring API

-This API is based on the API that's created during Amigoscode's "Spring Boot for Begginers" course.
+This API is based on the API that's created during Amigoscode's "Spring Boot for Beginners" course.

 It is more nuanced than the basic API created on the course.